 Coconut oil has been utilized to heal wounds for a considerable length of time.
 It contains antibacterial and antiviral properties that help heal wounds faster.
 The layer of coconut oil also acts as a bandage, helping to prevent infection and speed healing by sending vitamin E and other vitamins into the wound.

 Instead of buying toothpaste, why not just make your own toothpaste with coconut oil and combined it with baking soda.
 This homemade fluoride-free toothpaste naturally whitens teeth while having antibacterial qualities.

 Coconut oil is known for improving your oral health.
 Use coconut oil for this purpose by swishing a tablespoon or so of coconut oil through your mouth for 15-20 minutes the first thing in the morning.
-This method is called coconut oil pulling, meaning to use this oil as a mouthwash.
+This method is called coconut oil pulling, meaning to use coconut oil as a mouthwash.
 You may use it in liquid form.
 Now that we’re oil pulling every day, your teeth and gum line might look good enough to impress your dentist.
 The coconut oil will help to remove plaque while the baking soda scrubs off some of those pesky stains.

 Aside from the mentioned above, why not take it into the bedroom?
 Here are five creative ways to use coconut oil to spice up your love life.

 Did you know that adding coconut oil to your food is good for libido?

 Testosterone is an essential hormone for both sexes, and it is naturally produced in the body.
 Yet, its deficiency is more important in the case of men, as it is directly related to numerous aspects, including muscle mass, libido, and energy levels.
 Unfortunately, many don’t know what the cause is of their dip in desire and blame themselves or resign themselves (and their partners) to diminished sex life.
 But it doesn’t have to be that way.